-Due to surcharges and penalties, insurance, legal, office supplies, software maintenance and transportation expenses incurred by the Group
+18% increase in miscellaneous expense Due to surcharges and penalties, insurance, legal, office supplies, software maintenance and transportation expenses incurred by the Group

-Due to higher income earned during the year.
+209% increase in provision for income tax Due to higher income earned during the year.

 Net income after tax in 2016 posted an increase of P54 million from P676 million in 2015 to P730 million in 2016 reporting an 8% increase.
 Gross revenues reported at P3,293 million compared to P3,104 million of last year, 6% higher than last year.
 Posting an increase amounting to P209 million in real estate revenues, the Group sustained its growth on real estate sales due to extensive strategies in marketing, developments and financing provided in the form of bonds.
 Revenues arising from rentals decreased from P983 million in 2015 to P852 million in 2016.
 This was due to change in accounting of income from mall tenants from accrual to cash basis.
 Cost and expenses increased to P1,544 million from P1,401 million this year while administrative and selling costs increased by 6%.